Rishika-Gour/DataAnalyticsCapstone/README.md

 3. Perform calculations.
 4. Identify trends and relationships.

-Deliverable: A summary of your analysis
+Deliverable: A summary of the analysis

 ### 5. Share